 Securing the APEX Application

 First and foremost, most inquirers are asking about the application itself and nothing backend or tech stack related.
 At this level, there are quite a few things developers can do to ensure their application is secure.
 This, in turn, can go a long way in reassuring their customers.
 To scan that app, use APEX Advisor.
 Oracle APEX includes it.
 It will report any errors, bad practices and security issues it comes across.
 Then there are third-party tools like APEXSec which is used at Oracle and we use it at Insum as well.
 It will also scan the target application, much like the APEX advisor.
 It will report any and all security flaws in a very thorough manner.
-Once these tools or alternatives have been used, the results can be used to both correct any issues and to reassure the customer of the hardened nature of the app.
+Once these tools or other Oracle APEX Security alternatives have been used, the results can be used to both correct any issues and to reassure the customer of the hardened nature of the app.

 Obscuring the Database